flutter/flutter/dev/benchmarks/macrobenchmarks/README.md

 ### How to run a web benchmark

-Web benchmarks can be run using `flutter run` in debug, profile, and release modes, using either the HTML or the CanvasKit rendering backend.
+Web benchmarks can be run using `flutter run` in debug, profile, and release modes, using either the CanvasKit or the Skwasm rendering backend.
 Note, however, that running in debug mode will result in worse numbers.
 Profile mode is useful for profiling in Chrome DevTools because the numbers are close to release mode and the profile contains unobfuscated names.